Apjjm/EncounterTool/readme.md

 |Encounter menu | m / triangle / Y     |
 |Change map  |p / R3                   |

+### Changing how it looks
+ - You can make all encounters visible by enabling `verbose_mode` on Overlay
+ - You can change the style of the boxes drawn by increasing `box_style` on Overlay

 ### Using FF4FE encounter finder
 If you want to use [FF4FE Encounter Finder](https://simbu95.github.io/FF4EncounterFinder/) to generate input, rather than the stepping logic in this tool - change the visibility of `NewStepsDialog` and `OldStepsDialog` in the main scene.
 On first run you